 - The entity has utilized some foreign contributions for its personal use;

 - An entity is debarred from accepting any foreign receipt or foreign grant under any provision of the law;

 - Any such acceptance of the foreign grant that affects the entity prejudicially;

 - The relationship with any state in India.

-What are the necessary documents required for FCRA Registration in India?
+Documents required for FCRA Registration in India

 The documents required for FCRA Registration in India are as follows:

 - Self-certified copy of the certificate of incorporation, trust deed, or any other relevant certificate held by such an entity;

 - Copy of Memorandum of Association (MoA) and Articles of Association (AoA) of institutions;

 - Signature of the chief judiciary in the JPG format;